chhsoe/DIY-Zigbee-RainGauge/README.md

 Then press the + button, find the counter and give it a name and press create

 ## 3. step
-Noe its time to add som automation.
+Now its time to add some automation.
 In a yaml i looks like this:

 ```yaml